daveio/.baseline/rules.md

 ### Cloudflare

-The `cloudflare` MCP tools are not available by default, but you can ask me to enable them for you.
+Only some of the `cloudflare` MCP tools are available by default.
+You can ask me to enable them for you.

-- **Cloudflare Documentation**: Get up to date reference information from Cloudflare Developer Documentation
+- **Cloudflare Documentation**: Get up to date reference information from Cloudflare Developer Documentation.
+Available by default.
-- **Workers Bindings**: Build Workers applications with storage, AI, and compute primitives
+- **Workers Bindings**: Build Workers applications with storage, AI, and compute primitives.
-- **Workers Observability**: Debug and get insight into your Workers application's logs and analytics
+- **Workers Observability**: Debug and get insight into your Workers application's logs and analytics.
-- **Container**: Spin up a sandbox development environment
+- **Container**: Spin up a sandbox development environment.
+Available by default.
-- **Browser rendering**: Fetch web pages, convert them to markdown and take screenshots
+- **Browser rendering**: Fetch web pages, convert them to markdown and take screenshots.
+Available by default.
-- **Radar**: Get global Internet traffic insights, trends, URL scans, and other utilities
+- **Radar**: Get global Internet traffic insights, trends, URL scans, and other utilities.
-- **Logpush**: Get quick summaries for Logpush job health
+- **Logpush**: Get quick summaries for Logpush job health.
-- **AI Gateway**: Search your logs, get details about the prompts and responses
+- **AI Gateway**: Search your logs, get details about the prompts and responses.
-- **AutoRAG**: List and search documents on your AutoRAGs
+- **AutoRAG**: List and search documents on your AutoRAGs.
-- **Audit Logs**: Query audit logs and generate reports for review
+- **Audit Logs**: Query audit logs and generate reports for review.
-- **DNS Analytics**: Optimize DNS performance and debug issues based on current set up
+- **DNS Analytics**: Optimize DNS performance and debug issues based on current set up.
-- **Digital Experience Monitoring**: Get quick insight on critical applications for your organization
+- **Digital Experience Monitoring**: Get quick insight on critical applications for your organization.
-- **Cloudflare One CASB**: Quickly identify any security misconfigurations for SaaS applications to safeguard applications, users, and data
+- **Cloudflare One CASB**: Quickly identify any security misconfigurations for SaaS applications to safeguard applications, users, and data.

 ### Other